Feature 8: Extension Profiles

 Runtime-owned argument values. |

 Valid type values are ssh, cmd, fnct, fileio, sql, s3, smtp, dns, ldaps, scp, sftp, and llm.
-HTTP is intentionally absent: HTTP/OpenAPI calls use sourceDescription plus openapiOperationId or openapiOperationRef.
+HTTP is intentionally absent: HTTP/API/event calls use sourceDescription plus sourceOperationId or sourceOperationRef.
+OpenAPI sources may also use legacy openapiOperationId or openapiOperationRef.

 The supplement does not standardize credentials, clients, hosts, provider selection, process management, or result schemas.
 Those remain runtime-private configuration or product-owned extension fields.